apache/doris-website/blog/linkedcare.md

 ---
 {
-    'title': 'ClickHouse & Kudu to Doris: 10X Concurrency Increased, 70% Latency Down', 'language': 'en'
+    'title': 'ClickHouse & Kudu to Doris: 10X Concurrency Increased, 70% Latency Down', 'language': 'en',
-    'summary': 'The value-added report provided by Linkedcare to customers was initially provided by ClickHouse, which was later replaced by Apache Doris;', 'date': '2023-01-28',
+    'summary': 'The value-added report provided by Linkedcare to customers was initially provided by ClickHouse, which was later replaced by Apache Doris', 'date': '2023-01-28',
     'author': 'Yi Yang',
     'tags': ['Best Practice'],